henryseg/cohomology_fractals/README.md

 Derived from the websperience hypVR-Ray by Roice Nelson, Henry Segerman and Michael Woodard featured over at https://github.com/mtwoodard/hypVR-Ray, which was in turn based on the websperience  by Vi Hart, Andrea Hawksley, Sabetta Matsumoto and Henry Segerman featured over at https://github.com/hawksley/hypVR.

 This project is being worked on by David Bachman, Saul Schleimer, and Henry Segerman.
 Henry Segerman is partially supported by NSF grant DMS-1708239.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 # Controls
 Use arrow keys to move and "wasd" to rotate the camera. "q" and "e" roll the camera.
 Click the "Open Controls" tab for more options.